mlecoleman/HummingbirdFeeder/README.md

 # Hummingbird Feeder App

 ## Context and General Description
 If you've never kept a hummingbird feeder before you may not be aware, but the sugar water must be changed out regularly to keep harmful mold from growing.
 In the past I've used a manual process to see if I need to change my feeder that involves keeping track of daily temperature highs.
 I'm terrible at keeping track of this and end up changing the feeder more frequently than I probably need to just to be safe.
-Here's the chart I use to help me figure out if my Hummingbird Feeder needed changing:
+Here's the chart I use to help me figure out if my Hummingbird Feeder needs changing:

 ![alt text](https://i.pinimg.com/originals/ea/ac/08/eaac08f6afd61debc79bc2ea720b5a87.jpg)